 The strategy for marketing emails includes testing out subject lines and conducting A/B tests to find out what your customers react to best.
 Marketing email platforms also come with specific automation functions like the date trigger, abandoned cart, welcome messages, and more.

-Marketing emails come with plenty of cons, but they all depend on the company’s knowledge on email marketing.
+Marketing emails come with plenty of cons, but they all depend on the company’s knowledge of email marketing.
 An email marketer has to be proactive and must know how to develop strategies that will quickly benefit the company and improve the ROI.

 Companies often think transactional emails are completely unnecessary and far too many fail to personalize those emails.
-Transactional emails are order confirmations, follow ups, information about shipping, opt-in emails, password reset emails, thank you emails, and more.
+Transactional emails are order confirmations, follow-ups, information about shipping, opt-in emails, password reset emails, thank you emails, and more.
 Transactional email service is mainly automated by a system trigger, but that doesn’t mean it should be neglected.

 In fact, paying more attention to those emails can easily increase your conversion rates in no time.
 Check out an example of awesome companies that have totally nailed their transactional messages and brought bigger brand awareness to their business just by personalizing the service.

-Subscription confirmation email
+Subscription confirmation email:

-Order and shipping confirmation
+Order and shipping confirmation: